steve-afrin/kaprekars-constant/README.md

 * The subtrahend
 * The difference

+### The Numeric Implementation

+There wasn't nearly the amount of converting back and forth between `int` and `String` as the String implementation had, but there seemed to be other efficiencies, too, working only numerically to get the minuend and subtrahend values.

+We had to stream only once to get both the minuend and subtrahend for each number in the algorithm because the only sorting allowed on an `IntStream` is the natural ordering.
+So the resulting array has the digits in sorted order and getting the most significant and least significant digits was only an issue of indexing on the array of sorted digits.

+### The String Implementation

+The String implementation of this algorithm also presented some interesting learning opportunities.
 It was particularly interesting examining how to convert between a Java `Character` instance and the `String` object to represent that character.
 The back and forth isn't quite as straightforward as it might seem at first glance.

 Conversion between `String` and `int` objects was crucial for this exercise.
 When differences less than a thousand are computed, it is